matrix-org/synapse/docs/modules/third_party_rules_callbacks.md

 requester when implementing this callback.
 The module must return a boolean indicating whether the deactivation can go through.
 If the callback returns `False`, the deactivation will not proceed and the caller will see a `M_FORBIDDEN` error.

+`by_admin` will be `True` if the request is made by an admin, or `False` if the request was made by the user themselves.

 If multiple modules implement this callback, they will be considered in order.
 If a callback returns `True`, Synapse falls through to the next one.
 The value of the first